z9wen/Pet-Store-Management-System/README.md

 ## 2. Tech Stack

 ### 2.1 Backend
 - **Language**: C++
   - Responsible for core business logic, such as user management, order processing, and inventory management.

-- **SQLite**:
+- **PostgreSQL**:
   - Used for persistent data storage such as user information, order records, and inventory data.
-  - Lightweight and easy to deploy, suitable for small projects, but may have limitations with high concurrency.
+  - PostgreSQL is a powerful, open-source relational database management system that supports advanced features such as ACID compliance, high concurrency, and scalability, making it more suitable for medium to large projects or applications with higher data volume or complexity.
+  - Provides robust support for transactions and concurrent access, addressing limitations that SQLite might have in handling multiple simultaneous database operations.

 - **Redis**:
   - Acts as both a cache database and message queue.
-  - Redis Streams will be used for message queuing, handling asynchronous tasks, and alleviating SQLite's concurrency limitations.
+  - Redis Streams will be used for message queuing, handling asynchronous tasks, and complementing PostgreSQL's performance by offloading some real-time processing and data caching.
+  - Redis helps reduce the load on PostgreSQL by caching frequently accessed data and managing message-based communication between services.

 ### 2.2 Frontend
 - **HTML**: